Moving from ScholarPack to Arbor - Glossary of key terminology

-When moving from ScholarPack to Arbor, some of the language, page names and key areas will be named differently and may work differently from what you're used to.
+When moving from ScholarPack to Arbor, some of the language, page names, reporting options and key areas will be named differently and may work differently from what you're used to.

 In this article, we'll look at some of the areas in ScholarPack and their equivalent in Arbor that commonly cause confusion.
 Plus, we've included links to our guidance where you can find out how to get the most out of these areas in Arbor.